thom4parisot/wp-less/readme.txt

 It means nothing will be broken so don't worry.

 = I'm a themer and I don't want to ask my users to activate this plugin = It's a very good moto.
-Anyway, at the moment I don't provide any helper for this purpose.
+Since the 1.1 release, there is a special bootstrap file: `bootstrap-for-theme.php`.
-It is planned for later.
+Everything is prepared and documented inside, with examples and hint.

-If you are familiar with OOP programmation, you can make your way out of this.
-The source code is fully self-documented.
+Just help yourself!

 == Screenshots ==